migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

 This was surprisingly annoying.  *You'll notice this is a recurring theme! :)*

-MacOS has a built-in screenshot system.
+macOS has a built-in screenshot system.
 By default, the keyboard shortcut is `cmd` + `shift` + `4`, which allows you to drag the cursor over a section of a screen.
 There is also a terminal command:

 ```sh
 screencapture -R100,200,300,400 ~/Desktop/screenshot.png